mikeaddis1265/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Reverse String

 The `4-print_rev` directory contains a C function that prints a string in reverse order followed by a new line.
+## Contributions
+This repository is a collection of ALX School projects.
+Contributions are not typically accepted as they are assignments meant for individual learning.
+If you're looking to contribute to open-source projects, we encourage you to explore other repositories that actively seek contributions.

 ## How to Compile and Run